-Work with your state agriculture department and sustainable agriculture non-for-profits to understand your best options for crop insurance and disaster assistance.
+Work with the North Carolina Department of Agriculture and Consumer Services and sustainable agriculture non-for-profits to understand your best options for crop insurance and disaster assistance.
 Unlike major commodities, such as corn, wheat, and soybeans, fruit and vegetable farmers usually do not have strong safety nets against natural disasters.
 In addition, explore various loan programs and ensure you have unbiased financial advisors helping you make the best short and long term choices.
 Explore various opportunities at the US Department of Agriculture, such as community facilities program, business and industry guaranteed loan program, value-added producer grant program, and community food project grants.

 Facilitate Donations to Local Food Banks or Charities